Adobe FrameMaker: Automatically Assigning Custom Master Pages

 - Import the mapping table to the other files in your book.

 - Update your book.
-Be sure to check Apply Master Pages before you click update.
+Be sure to check Apply Master Pages before you click update and FrameMaker will read the mapping table in all of the chapters and apply all of the custom masters for you, automatically.